catonsville-pack-306/cub306.org/public/events/2023-2024/outlaw_derby/OutlawDerby2024.md

 * Are you a racing fan that just wants to compete and win a prize?
 * Are you a local business owner that is looking for a fun different way to promote your business?

-Then the Outlaw Derby is your chance to build your own car and race.
+Then the Outlaw Derby is your chance to buil your own car and race.
 The best part is there are very little rules.
 There are two ways to enter, as a business sponsor or as an individual.

 ---

 * What: "No" rules pinewood derby open to scouts, adults, members of the community, and local businesses
-* When: Saturday May 11th 1 to 4p
+* When: Saturday May 11th 1 to 4pm
 * Where: CPC Pavilion, 1400 Frederick Road, Catonsville
 * Why: Raise funds for the pack, support local scouting, and most importantly to share the fun with our community!
 * More Info: cub306outlawderby@gmail.com